K4rian/kfrs/README.md

-# KF HTTP Redirect Server (KFRS)
+# KF Redirect Server (KFRS)

 ## Overview
-`kfrs` is a lightweight HTTP file server for the Killing Floor Dedicated Server (KFDS).
+`kfrs` is a lightweight HTTP file server for the Killing Floor Dedicated Server (KFDS). <br>
 It serves .uz2 files from a specified directory while enforcing rate limits and IP bans to prevent excessive requests and ensure secure file access.

 ## Features
 - Serves `.uz2` files from a specified directory.